adshares/adshares-docs/protocol/payments/payments_moneyflow.rst

 * License fee: an amount paid to a :ref:`Software Provider <protocol-definitions-softwareprovider>`.
 This fee depends on the license type.
   Software released as Community Edition (CE) is free of charge.
-* Operator fee: an amount paid to the operators of the software constituting :ref:`Demand-Side Infrastructure <protocol-dsi>`.
+* Operator fee: an amount paid to the operators of the software constituting :ref:`Demand-Side Platform <protocol-definitions-dsp>`.
 * Community fee: an amount set to 1% of the cashflow, as decided by :ref:`Adshares DAO <dao>`.

 Funds get released